-There has been this doubt in the European Union (EU) that the Union itself has turned out to be the hostage of some of its member countries.
+There exists a doubt in the European Union (EU) that the Union itself has turned out to be the hostage of some of its own member countries.
 The relevance of this idea has gained ground since there exists several examples to justify this situation.
-While the relationship between Greece, the Greek Cypriot Administration of Southern Cyprus (GCASC) and EU on the Eastern Mediterranean demonstrates this idea, the Bulgaria-North Macedonia tension on North Macedonia’s accession to EU fortifies this argument.
+While the relationship between Greece, the Greek Cypriot Administration of Southern Cyprus (GCASC) and EU on the Eastern Mediterranean demonstrates this idea, the Bulgaria-North Macedonia tension on North Macedonia’s accession to EU fortifies it as an argument.

 North Macedonia’s accession adventure to EU dates to 2004 when Macedonia got the chance of being one of the first post-Yugoslav states to become a candidate for EU membership.
 However, for years North Macedonia was prevented from EU accession by Greece due to North Macedonia’s former official name.
 According to Greece, the former Republic of Macedonia was claiming the cultural heritage of Greece by its name referring to the ancient Macedon Kingdom and its ancient emperor Alexander the Great.
 To overcome this challenge, the former Republic of Macedonia changed its official name to Republic of North Macedonia in 2018.
 Yet, this was not the only impediment that lay between North Macedonia and its accession to EU.